MachineLearningBCAM/Load-forecasting-IEEE-TPWRS-2020/README.md

 # Online Probabilistic Load Forecasting (OPLF)

-This repository contains code for the paper Online Probabilistic Load Forecasting.
+This repository contains code for the paper Online Probabilistic Load Forecasting [[1]](#1).
 We use the implementation details described in the paper.

 ![grab-landing-page](predictions.gif)